Urbilaterian: Complexity

 Proponents of a complex urbilaterian point to the shared features and genetic machinery common to all bilateria.
 They argue that (1) since these are similar in so many respects, they could have evolved only once; and (2) since they are common to all bilateria, they must have been present in the ancestral bilaterian animal.

 However, as biologists' understanding of the major bilaterian lineages increases, it is beginning to appear that some of these features may have evolved independently in each lineage.
 Further, the bilaterian clade has recently been expanded to include the acoelomorphs — a group of relatively simple flatworms.
 This lineage lacks key bilaterian features, and if it truly does reside within the bilaterian "family", many of the features listed above are no longer common to all bilateria.
 Instead, some features — such as segmentation and possession of a heart — are restricted to a sub-set of the bilateria, the deuterostomes and protostomes.
 Their last common ancestor would still have to be large and complex, but the bilaterian ancestor could be much simpler.
 However, some scientists stop short of including the acoelomorph clade in the bilateria.
-This shifts the position of the cladistic node which is being discussed; consequently the urbilaterian in this context is farther out the evolutionary tree and is more derived than the common ancestor of deuterostomes, protostomes and acoelomorphs.
+This shifts the position of the cladistic node that is being discussed; consequently, the urbilaterian in this context is farther out of the evolutionary tree and is more derived than the common ancestor of deuterostomes, protostomes and acoelomorphs.

 Genetic reconstructions are unfortunately not much help.
 They work by considering the genes common to all bilateria, but problems arise because very similar genes can be co-opted for different functions.
-For instance, the gene Pax6 has a function in eye development, but is absent in some animals with eyes; some cnidaria have genes which in bilateria control the development of a layer of cells that the cnidaria do not have.
-This means that even if a gene can be identified as present in the urbilaterian, we cannot necessary tell what the gene's function was.
+For instance, the gene Pax6 has a function in eye development, but is absent in some animals with eyes; some cnidaria have genes that, in bilateria, control the development of a layer of cells that the cnidaria do not have.
+This means that, even if a gene can be identified as present in the urbilaterian, we cannot necessary tell what the gene's function was.
 Before this was realised, genetic reconstructions implied an implausibly complex urbilaterian.

 The evolutionary developmental biologist Lewis Held notes that both centipedes and snakes use the oscillating mechanism based on the Notch signaling pathway to produce segments from the growing tip at the rear of the embryo.
 Further, both groups make use of "the obtuse process of 'resegmentation', whereby the phase of their metameres shifts by half a unit of wavelength, i.e. somites splitting to make vertebrae or parasegments splitting to form segments."
 Held comments that all this makes it difficult to imagine that their urbilaterian common ancestor was not segmented.

 Two hypotheses of the different characters and organ systems of the urbilaterian: the "complex" and "planula-like" urbilaterian.
-It is important to note that none of these representations shows an animal which existed or exists, and different combinations of these two organisms can be proposed by some authors (for example, an unsegmented urbilaterian with a centralized nervous system).
+None of these representations shows an animal that existed or exists, and different combinations of these two organisms can be proposed by some authors (for example, an unsegmented urbilaterian with a centralized nervous system).
 These two representations are only two "extremes" of different hypotheses.